5 Best Bollywood Horror Movies That Will Give You A Chilling Experience - ExBulletin

 Discard: Bipasha Basu, Dino Morea and Malini Sharma

 Raaz follows Sanjana and Aditya, a couple who move to Ooty to save their failing marriage.
 At first, the couple enjoy their stay, but Sanjana begins to have strange experiences, such as hearing a woman screaming in the forest.
 Aditya, on the other hand, dismisses her worries, blaming Sanjana’s addiction to sleeping pills for everything.
 After receiving advice from her friend, Sanjana visits Professor Swaroop and tells him about the strange experiences.
-When Swaroop visits her home, he announces the presence of a vengeful spirit.
-Sanjana later discovers that the spirit is of a woman named Malini who had an extramarital affair with her husband but when he refused to take their relationship any further, Malini killed herself.
+When Swaroop goes to her house, he announces about the presence of a vengeful spirit.
+Sanjana later discovers that the spirit is of a woman named Malini who had an extramarital affair with her husband, but when he refused to continue their relationship, Malini committed suicide.
 Swaroop informs him that Malini’s soul attempted to separate Sanjana and Aditya in order to take him with her to the afterlife.

 Bhool Bhulaiyaa